yannicksongmy/satellite-images-segmentation-using-unet/README.md

 # satellite-images-segmentation-using-unet

 Project on Semantic Segmentation of Satellite Images.
-This work was conducted as part of the _Normes et Nouvelles Générations de Compression_ class given by Dorsaf SEBAI, Eng.
+This work was conducted as part of the _Normes et Nouvelles Générations de Compression_ class given by Mrs. Dorsaf SEBAI, Eng.
 Dr. HDR. in Computer Science during my second year of master's studies (Data Science Master @ENSI, January 2026).

 ## Project overview
 This project aims to train a deep learning model that will be capable to classify different types of land cover from satellite images.